 Note: We prefer “cool” or “neutral” proteins for bichons.
 Cool proteins include white fish, rabbit, and duck.
 Neutral proteins include turkey, beef, tripe, mackerel, salmon, sardines and tuna.

 Fresh, Frozen Food — My Perfect Pet Food Products

 My Perfect Pet Food, (Buckaroo Blend for puppies) …Real Food, Lightly Cooked, Frozen, and comes in convenient “bars” (like little meat loaves) so it’s easy to keep fresh and to divide into proper portions.
 ALL HUMAN INGREDIENTS…but perfectly balanced for a dog’s daily nutritional requirements.

+Make your own cookies from the same REAL FOOD INGREDIENTS.
+Just thaw out several bars of My Perfect Pet Food (we prefer using the Hunter’s Blend) and cut into 8 pieces.
+Roll like a meatball.
+Place on parchment paper on a cookie sheet.
+Bake at 425 degrees for about 10 minutes.
 They will look and smell a bit like tater tots.
 Cool and freeze.
 Adults may want to dip them in catsup or bbq sauce when they are still toasty.
 These make a great device for administering medication too.
 Just insert a pill or squirt in the liquid medicine into a thawed cookie and your dog will gobble it down.

 Raw Food Products We Like

 Food and Water Dishes